ietf-wg-dnsop/wg-materials/dnsop-document-status.md

     - document has three TODO to address
     - **Action**: Shumon working on adding an author to help

-* draft-ietf-dnsop-rfc8499bis
-    -  **Action**: Interim 25 September

 * draft-ietf-dnsop-zoneversion
     - Was named rrserial

 * draft-ietf-dnsop-dnssec-automation
-    - Recently adopted

 * draft-ietf-dnsop-domain-verification-techniques
-    - Recently adopted

 * draft-ietf-dnsop-caching-resolution-failures

+* draft-ietf-dnsop-svcb-dane
-    - Recently adopted
+    - was draft-rebs-dnsop-svcb-dane

 ## Recently Expired Documents

 ## Active Calls for Adoption

-* draft-rebs-dnsop-svcb-dane
-    - Needs a few more

 ## Candidates For Adoption

+* draft-homburg-add-codcp

+* draft-thomassen-dnsop-cds-consistency

+* draft-thomassen-dnsop-mske

 * draft-dulaunoy-dnsop-passive-dns-cof